KrystofPurtell/Minesweeper/README.md

 # Minesweeper
-Basic Minesweeper game I made over winter break for fun
+Basic Minesweeper game I made over winter break for fun.
+Refer to the ReadMe file in the codebase for more information.